 - Partner with older people to set priorities and strategic directions for care and services.

-- Support participation of diverse older people, including Aboriginal and Torres Strait Islander peoples.
+- Support participation of diverse older people, including Aboriginal and Torres Strait Islander people.

 - Engage older people in the design, delivery, evaluation, and improvement of care and services.